SCDTP social sciences funding

-A University supervisor will need to support your SCDTP application.
-Therefore, you will need to contact them before you apply.
+A University supervisor needs to support any SCDTP application.
+Therefore, candidates were required to contact them prior to official application.

-To be eligible you must be considered as a UK resident and hold a good honours degree (2:1 and above), from a UK higher education institution.
+To be eligible candidates must be considered as a UK resident and hold a good honours degree (2:1 and above), from a UK higher education institution.